About Breast Revision Surgery

 - 5 – 7 days

 Call Today To Learn More

-This surgery is a unique treatment tailored for your individual problem.
+This surgery is a unique treatment tailored to your individual problem.
 If you're displeased with your breast implants or want a different outcome, we welcome you to contact our Elevate Medical Spa staff to book your appointment.
-There are many factors to think about and we will provide you with a full physical examination, create your revision recommendations, and help set realistic goals and expectations.
+There are many factors to think about, and we will provide you with a full physical examination, create your revision recommendations, and help set realistic goals and expectations.